Training OOD Detectors in their Natural Habitats: Loss Functions with Neural Networks

 Here $w$ is a learnable parameter modulating the slope of the sigmoid function.
 Now we may apply the same approach as in section \ref{sec:method} to solve the constrained optimization problem \eqref{eq:energy_robust}.
 In effect, we have

 This loss function is originally developed in~\cite{du2022vos} for model regularization.
-Our approach has three notable advancements over energy-regularized learning (ERL)~\cite{liu2020energy}: (1) The loss function of ERL is based on the squared hinge loss and requires tuning two margin hyperparameters.
-In contrast, our loss with the binary logistic loss is {hyperparameter-free}, and is easier to use in practice.
-(2) We consider a more general unsupervised setting where the wild data distribution $\Pwild$ contains both ID and OOD data, whereas ERL assumes having access to an auxiliary outlier dataset that is completely separable from the ID data.
-Methods including \texttt{OE}~\cite{hendrycks2018deep} require performing manual data collection and cleaning, which is more restrictive and inconvenient.
-(3) We formalize the learning objective as a constrained optimization, which offers strong guarantees.
-In contrast, ERL added an energy-based regularization term to the training objective.
+Our loss has two notable advancements over energy-regularized learning (ERL)~\cite{liu2020energy}: (1) We consider a more general unsupervised setting where the wild data distribution $\Pwild$ contains both ID and OOD data, whereas ERL assumes having access to an auxiliary outlier dataset that is completely separable from the ID data.
+Methods like \texttt{OE}~\cite{hendrycks2018deep} in general require performing manual data collection and cleaning, which is more restrictive.
+(2) We formalize the learning objective as a constrained optimization, which offers strong guarantees (see Section~\ref{sec:objective}).